Use the section headings below to help find the answers to your questions

 You can use our flight delay compensation checker to see if you have a valid claim.
 For more details about the claim process, please see theHow it works page on this website.

 FairPlane UK will only charge a fee depending on the amount of flight delay compensation we manage to obtain for you.
-This performance-based fee is up to a maximum of 25% of the obtained compensation plus VAT.
-We also insure your claim to safeguard you financially should your case be lost.
-The cost of this is £20 and is also deducted from your flight delay compensation…but only if you win.
+This performance-based fee is a £25 Admin Fee plus 25% + VAT of the compensation recovered. …but only if you win.